trudiekennedy/some-sums/README.md

 # Inventory
 This script, main.py, is a simple quiz that asks 5 arithmetic questions per round.
 The user can define the number of rounds they want to play.
+To cover what a 9-year-old might have learnt so far:
-The addition and subtraction questions are based on numbers up to 100.
+- The addition and subtraction questions are based on numbers up to 100.
-The multiplication and division questions go up to the 12-times table.
+- The multiplication and division questions go up to the 12-times table.

 ## Installation
 To use this script, you will need Python 3 installed on your machine.
 You can download the latest version of Python from the official Python website.